Akxsh20/Coffee_Machine/README.md

 # Coffee_Machine
 A Digital Version of a Coffee Maachine with all its functionalities:
-1. to check if ingredients are available
+1. To check if ingredients are available
-2. to make sure Customer pays correct amount and give them back the change
+2. To make sure Customer pays correct amount and give them back the change
+3. Admin can see the profits and Ingredients left in the machine

 ![Snip 1 Coffee_Machine](https://user-images.githubusercontent.com/66404651/130729544-49885f8a-c6de-4b01-9c3d-e4f95ea79f72.PNG)